Hoisin Sauce Substitute

 - ½ cup water

-So, these were some hoisin sauce substitutes that you can use.
-Now that you know what to substitute for hoisin sauce, you can make many exquisite Chinese dishes even when you don't have hoisin sauce stocked in your pantry.
+So, this was all about hoisin sauce substitutes.
+Now that you know what to substitute for hoisin sauce, you can make many exquisite Chinese dishes even when you don’t have hoisin sauce stock in your pantry.